mongodb/docs-relational-migrator/source/includes/fact-restart-migrator-oracle-mysql-drivers.rst

 .. note::

-   If you started Relational Migrator before copying the files into the ``Drivers`` directory, you must restart Relational Migrator to use the MySQL or Oracle drivers.
+   If you started Relational Migrator before copying the driver files into the ``Drivers`` directory, you must restart Relational Migrator to use the MySQL or Oracle drivers.